Projects past

 Here is an overview of some of the projects we initiated / led / collaborated on in recent years:

-,,Heldurðu Þræði" (2022 - 2023).
+"Heldurðu Þræði" (2022 - 2023).
 Textile (business) innovation course developed and taught via the University of Iceland in collaboration with the Textile Center and in connection with Centrinno.
 The 9-week course started on September 20, 2022 and ended in November with a visit and award ceremony at the TextileLab in Blönduós.
 A second instalment was held from February 7 - May 13, 2023.
 Winning ideas in 2022 were Linda Friðriksdóttir: "Húseinangrun" (using wool for building isolation) - Kristín S Gunnarsdóttir: "Mjúkull - yfirdýna fyrir náttúrubörn" (duvet cover made from wool) - Elín Jóna Traustadóttir: "VæruKær kúrukoddi" (pillow filled with Icelandic wool).
 In 2023, the following projects were selected: "Klæðaverslun Freyju Sjafnar" (circular economy focused shop selling recycled items and materials in Reykjavík); "Pappírsmylan" Kristveig (workshops on paper making and product development: craft supplies and items made from locally growing plants); "Heyband" Raghildur Hemmert Sigurðardóttir (making yarn from leftover fibres from the band used for baling mixed with wool).

-/Volumes/AMK_FLOD/SheMakes/GRAPHICS/Logo_Shemakes/Shemakes Logo/Full Logo/shemakes.png 2021 - 2022: The Textile Center participates in Shemakes, a two-year project under the Europe Horizon 2020 research and innovation programme.The goal is to empower future female innovators of the sustainable fashion industry through inspiration, skills and networks.
+/Volumes/AMK_FLOD/SheMakes/GRAPHICS/Logo_Shemakes/Shemakes Logo/Full Logo/shemakes.png 2021 - 2022: The Textile Center participated in Shemakes, a two-year project under the Europe Horizon 2020 research and innovation programme.
+The goal was to empower future female innovators of the sustainable fashion industry through inspiration, skills and networks.
 Working as a community, Shemakes provides innovative learning paths for girls and women of various ages, and concrete business support and connections to assist female entrepreneurs. www.shemakes.eu

 Prjónagleði: The Icelandic Knit Fest is an annual event in Blönduós organised by the Textile Center.
 Festival activities include many different workshops on a wide range of knitting topics, lectures, sightseeing trips to local knitting and textile sites of interest, market place, and a themed knitting competition.
 In 2022, the festival was held from June 10-12.